alvarobartt/investpy/README.md

 df = ivs.get_historical_data('bbva', '10/10/2018', '10/12/2018')
 ```

-You can check all the available equities for the **Spanish Stock Market** in this list from investing: https://es.investing.com/equities/spain
+You can check all the available equities for the **Spanish Stock Market** in this list from Investing: https://es.investing.com/equities/spain

 (**NOTE**: you will need an active HTTP connection in order to get the scrapper working.
 As a temporary solution, you can just store the retrieved pandas.DataFrame in a CSV so you can work with that data offline.)